Paranormal Activity 2: Tokyo Night: Plot

 Haruka recalls Katie (from the first movie), a woman involved in the same car accident that cut her trip short.
 After researching her online, she believes that the demon that had possessed Katie is now targeting them.
 She reveals to Koichi that she experienced similar strange phenomena while recuperating in the hospital in America.
 That night, she shows him a strange bite mark on her arm before losing consciousness.
 In the morning, Koichi places a crucifix in her hand.
 After he leaves, Haruka drops the crucifix, and it combusts, with windows breaking.
 Upon discovering the scorched crucifix and broken glass, Koichi becomes shocked and devastated.

 On night 15, Haruka wakes up at 1 AM and stands by Koichi's bedside, staring at him for two hours while he is asleep.
 She then walks downstairs and screams.
 Alarmed, Koichi runs down and discovers Shigeyuki's corpse in the closet.
 A possessed Haruka becomes violent, causing Koichi to flee and board a taxi.
 As he escapes, Haruka appears in front, and the taxi strikes into her before crashing.

 Through security footage at a funeral home, Koichi arrives to pay his respects to Haruka, who is believed to have died in the crash.
 When he removes the sheet, he is shocked to see it is the body of the taxi driver.
 Koichi is suddenly dragged into the darkness screaming and the camera cuts.
 When it runs again, Haruka is staring at it with a demonic grin, and a growl is heard.
-An epilogue text states that Koichi and Shigeyuki were found dead and Haruka's whereabouts remain unknown.
+An epilogue text states that Koichi and Shigeyuki were found dead and Haruka is missing.